georgid/sms-tools/workspace/README.txt

  	when f0 detected but no peaks above threshold => return zero harmonics

  -------------------------------------------------------
+ mainLobeMatcher

- mainLobeMatcher implements a technique of compariong shape of peaks to mainLobe of blackman-harris window
+  implements a technique of compariong shape of peaks to mainLobe of blackman-harris window

  see V. Rao and P. Rao - Vocal melody extraction in the presence of pitched accompaniment in polyphonic music, II.B

  code in workspace/mainLobeMatcher

+ !!!!! we changed from db to absolute loudness scale: mX = 20 * np.log10(absX) in /software/models/dftModel.py in function dftAnal()
+ make sure it is db. otherwise synthesis does not work well.